Transport in Glasgow: Rail

 Glasgow has one of the densest heavy-rail networks in the United Kingdom outside London, with 186 stations across the Greater Glasgow area.
 The suburban railway is run by ScotRail, and is centred around the two main terminus stations, Glasgow Central and Glasgow Queen Street stations.

 Glasgow Central primarily serves routes to the south of the city, such as those in Lanarkshire, Ayrshire and links to the rest of the UK.
 Queen Street mainly serves trains to the north of Scotland.
 Both stations have underground platforms which serve trains running east-west across the city.

 Plans were devised in the post-war period to redevelop Glasgow as a whole.
 As part of the resulting "Bruce Report", it was proposed that Queen Street Station be demolished and replaced as a bus station and garage.
 Under this scheme, only the low-level Queen Street Station would be kept, as part of the suburban rail system, and a new purpose-built Glasgow North Station would be constructed on the site of Buchanan Street station.

 This plan was never followed through, and Queen Street operates to this day, although Buchanan Street station closed in the 1960s.
 The chosen site for the Glasgow North Station is now occupied by the Buchanan bus station, the Buchanan Galleries shopping centre, the Royal Concert Hall, and the Glasgow Passport Office.
-Glasgow and District Transport Plans from 1951 show the layout of the proposed station, available on: Hipkiss' Scanned Old Maps.
+Glasgow and District Transport Plans from 1951 show the layout of the proposed station.

 Previously, two other terminus stations served Glasgow.
 St Enoch railway station was sited on St Enoch Square, a few blocks away from Central Station whilst Buchanan Street railway station was sited at the north end of the street bearing the same name.
 Both stations were removed in the 1960s as a result of the Beeching cuts.
 The St. Enoch Centre was built on the site of the old St Enoch Station in the 1980s, and Buchanan House, headquarters of Transport Scotland and Glasgow Caledonian University now stand on the site formerly occupied by Buchanan Street station.